sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 __Always__ have a narrative first figure that demonstrates what you are doing and "tells the overall story."
 Take time to make this figure as attractive as possible.
 It is one of the first things your readers will see!
-See, for example, the first figure in my paper "Fast Macroscopic Forcing Method".
+See, for example, the first figure in my paper "Fast Macroscopic Forcing Method."

 * Abstract
     * Include a full, self-contained, mini-version of your paper.
 This includes an introduction to the method you use, quantitative measures of your results, and your final conclusion and takeaways.